The Complete Definitive Guide to Search Engine Optimisation

 Slow-loading websites are a huge source of frustration for online users, digital shoppers and marketers.
 Website speed is vital for UX (User Experience), engagement, and search marketing.

-Google does not release as much information on ranking factors as SEO experts would probably like, which makes it all the more important when it does in fact give us an insight into how its algorithm works.
+Google does not release as much information on ranking factors as SEO marketing experts would probably like, which makes it all the more important when it does in fact give us an insight into how its algorithm works.

 In 2010, an update on Google’s Webmasters Blog was published.
 This was all about the importance of site speed, something Google is “obsessed with”.